 How to Become a Teacher in Illinois

-You have made the decision to become a teacher.
-Congratulations are in order.
+Congratulations are in order!
 You have just made the decision to do a very meaningful job that pays for itself day after day in the moments when a child finally understands a new concept.
 Here are the steps you will need to take to become an educator in Illinois.

 Choose What You Want to Teach